mozilla/REALISE-Performance/data_annotation_platform/README.md

 * Backup of annotations to the admin via email.

 * Time series datasets are verified upon upload acccording to a strict schema.

+* The charcteristics of the timeseries under annotation.

 ## Getting Started